davidnemec/bitwarden-to-keepass/README.md

 $ Two-step login code: 123456
 ```

-And I'll start converting your passwords into Keepass!
-You'll see something simmilar to this:
+And it'll start converting your passwords into KeePass!
+You'll see something similar to this:

 ``` sh
 Generating KeePass file /exports/my-cool-bitwarden-backup.kdbx